ASANIYAN/test-task-tracker/README.md

 For more information on Next.js and its features, refer to the [official documentation](https://nextjs.org/docs).

 That's it!
 You've successfully set up and run a Next.js app.
 Happy coding!

+# Reason for Design Choice

+## Overview

+This project aims to provide a solution for task management.
+After careful consideration, a Kanban board design has been chosen for its ability to effectively represent a task management app.

+## Why a Kanban Board?

+### Visual Representation

+A Kanban board offers a visual representation of tasks, providing a clear and intuitive overview of the workflow.
+The board is divided into columns, each representing a different stage in the task lifecycle, such as "To Do," "In Progress," "Pending," and "Completed."
+This visual layout allows users to quickly grasp the current status of tasks.

+### Workflow Management

+Kanban boards facilitate easy workflow management.
+Users can easily move tasks between columns, reflecting the transition of tasks from one stage to another.
+This simplicity streamlines the task management process, ensuring that everyone involved in a project has a shared understanding of the work's progression.

+### Flexibility

+One of the key advantages of a Kanban board is its flexibility.
+The board can be adapted to various project management methodologies, making it suitable for a wide range of task management scenarios.
+Users can customize columns, labels, and other elements to align with their specific workflows and requirements.